nikobe5545/worksample/README.md

 and try it out.

 If you want to access the backend directly: http://localhost:8080

+A Postman (https://www.postman.com/) collection for the backend can be found in `devtools/postman` folder.

 ## Development considerations
 I chose to implement the backend solution using java with Spring Boot.
 I could have chosen Python too which